tools-js/tools-js-v2/README.md

 # tools-js-v2
-An attempted dynamic revamp of tools.js
+An attempted dynamic revamp of tools.js.
+Planning to have a dynamic UI to generate boilerplate and establish a basic framework for your project.